arko05roy/Arx-Protocol/Gaia-Protocol/client/hooks/USAGE_EXAMPLES.md

-# Gaia Protocol Hooks - Usage Examples
+# Arx Protocol Hooks - Usage Examples

 Real-world examples showing how to use the hooks in your components.